 Recapping This Box Spring Alternative

-Adjustable Beds; the Premium, Functional Foundation
+Adjustable Beds and Bases; the Premium, Functional Foundation

 If you watch TV or read in bed, then you’ll love having the ability to adjust your head and upper body, torso, feet, or all of the above (if you’re feeling adventurous) for added comfort and support.